Investigation Dagon - A D&D 5e Halloween Adventure for Level 16 Characters

 Ability Contests

 • Strength: Wrestling match where participants are shirtless and oiled.
-If one of you wishes to participate they may succeed in consecutive strength checks of increasing difficulty (per DM's discretion) and may not use any magic items for this competition.
+If one of your party wishes to participate they may succeed in consecutive strength checks of increasing difficulty (per DM's discretion) and may not use any magic items for this competition.
 Reward: Heart of the Sleeveless

 • Charisma (Performance): A dashing young man is dancing and singing near the food and drink at the event.
 He is joined in a song with several other people.
 If one ore more member's of the party join in and actually sing the song below.
-If they they each will be rewarded.
+They each will be rewarded.
 Reward Singing Stein

-Tip: Consider throwing various alcoholic beverages, some magical if you so choose at the party throughout the party to impact the potential competitions above.
+Tip: Consider throwing various alcoholic beverages, some magical, if you so choose at the party throughout the celebration to impact the potential competitions above.

 ———————————————————————————————————————————————————————————